vortexntnu/vortex-seapath-driver/README.md

 - ### `/tf`

   - #### message
-    - Rotation matrix from the world frame to the vehicle frame, computed using a quaternion
+    - Trasformation matrix from the world frame to the vehicle frame, computed using a quaternion

 ## Service